 - I further certify that the information provided in this application and the information provided in all supporting documents and forms is true and accurate in all material respects.
 I understand that knowingly making a false statement to obtain a guaranteed loan from SBA is punishable under the law, including under 18 USC 1001 and 3571 by imprisonment of not more than five years and/or a fine of up to $250,000; under 15 USC 645 by imprisonment of not more than two years and/or a fine of not more than $5,000; and, if submitted to a federally insured institution, under 18 USC 1014 by imprisonment of not more than thirty years and/or a fine of not more than $1,000,000.

 - I acknowledge that the Lender will confirm the eligible loan amount using required documents submitted.
 I understand, acknowledge and agree that the Lender can share any tax information that I have provided with SBA’s authorized representatives, including authorized representatives of the SBA Office of Inspector General, for the purpose of compliance with SBA Loan Program Requirements and all SBA reviews.

 We expect that those that receive PPP loans that are forgiven will be subject to audit by the SBA at some point.
 Keep all materials to apply for the loan, as well as documents relating to the forgiveness amounts.
 It is likely the focus of the audit will be on substantiating the forgiveness amounts – see Schwabe article Key Considerations for PPP Documentation.

-The SBA is required to issue rules within 15 days of the CARES Act’s passage to implement the program.
-The Treasury Department and SBA have issued interim final rules, applicable affiliation rules, the application, frequently asked questions, and other information.
+Additional CARES Act guidance, including more detailed information on PPP loan issues, is available on our website.
+The Treasury Department and SBA have issued interim final rules, applicable affiliation rules, an interim final rule on affiliation, the application, frequently asked questions, and other information.

-17. What happened with the EIDLs and the Advances?
+18. What happened with the EIDLs and the advances?